Allen-byte/ProAttUnet/README.md

 This repo is built for Model ProAttUnet which focuses on recognizing protein secondary structures and related data in this study.

+#### ProAttUnet

+ProAttUnet is a deep learning model for predicting protein secondary structure.
+It uses the embedded representation information from the ESM2 pre-trained model as input and is an encoding-decoding structure of a U-Net network.
+According to the characteristics of protein sequences, we have innovatively modified the classic U-Net network, which is manifested by the introduction of the GCU_SE module in the encoder, dual-path feature fusion, and cross-attention mechanism, bringing good performance.

 ### Evaluate model

 If you want to evaluate our model on different test sets, you could act as following steps: